Dental Laboratory Technology

 |High School Diploma - or the equivalent (for example, GED)||24.6%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||13.9%|

 Online Dental Laboratory Technology Programs

-In 2018-2019, 39 schools offered a dental laboratory tech program of some type.
+In the 2018-2019 academic year, 39 schools offered some type of dental laboratory technology/technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|